hadronized/blog/Getting_Into_Netwire.md

 reactive values.

 Typically, with FRP, you don’t have event handlers anymore.
-The codebase can then grow sanely without having to accumulate big state every now and then.
+The codebase can then grow sanely without having to accumulate big states every now and then.
 FRP applications scale and compose pretty well.

 Let’s start with a simple FRP implementation for our example.